Academic advising, assistance in pre-college and rigorous course planning and college course selection

 Tutorial services and Summer Enrichment Program (SEP) for middle school students

 The program maintains a staff of four tutors who work with students within the Wichita school district to supplement learning for math and other subjects.
-The TRIO Talent Search After School Tutoring Program is also available, Monday through Thursday, from 3:00-5:00 p.m. in Brennan Hall I, Room 312.
+The TRIO Talent Search After School Tutoring Program is also available, Monday through Thursday, from 3:30-6:00 p.m. in Brennan Hall I, Room 312.
 During the months of June and July, 25 students are selected for the program’s Summer Enrichment Program (SEP).
-SEP is held on the WSU campus and students will enhance their skills by attending supplemental instruction in core subjects.
+SEP is held on the WSU campus and students will enhance their skills by attending supplemental instruction in core subjects such as English, math, and computer science, as well as life skills and financial literacy.
 During SEP, students attend educational field trips, explore career options, and are motivated by various guest speakers.